5 by Monk by 5

-5 by Monk by 5 is an album by the jazz pianist Thelonious Monk, recorded in 1959.
-It contains five of Monk's original compositions performed by a quintet.
+5 by Monk by 5 is an album by American jazz pianist Thelonious Monk, recorded in June 1959 and released on Riverside later that year.
+Monk's "five" features brass section Thad Jones and Charlie Rouse, with rhythm section Sam Jones and Art Taylor.

+Background

-Recording and music
+Recording and composition

-The album was recorded over three sessions in June 1959.
-In addition to Monk on piano, the musicians were Thad Jones (cornet), Charlie Rouse (tenor saxophone), Sam Jones (bass), and Art Taylor (drums).
 The title of the album comes from the quintet playing five of Monk's compositions.
 These included the new "Jackie-Ing", which Monk hummed to the others to help them learn it.
 The album also featured the debut of "Played Twice".

-Releases and reception

-5 by Monk by 5 was released by Riverside Records.
+Release history

+The CD reissue by Original Jazz Classics added two previously rejected takes of "Played Twice".

+Reception

 The Penguin Guide to Jazz described it as "A relatively little-known Monk session, but a very good one."

 The AllMusic reviewer contrasted the complexity of the compositions with the contributions of Monk as a band member.
-The CD reissue by Original Jazz Classics added two previously rejected takes of "Played Twice".

 Track listing

 All songs by Thelonious Monk unless otherwise noted.